sgottfried/dotfiles/README.md

-My Neovim, VSCode-Neovim, and Kitty terminal configs.
+My Neovim and Wezterm terminal configs.
+Note: Configs are in [Fennel](https://fennel-lang.org/), a Lisp dialect that compiles to Lua.

 ### Get Started
 Install [Wezterm](https://wezterm.org/index.html).